 — Billy Joel, "Los Angelenos"

 A Quick HistoryLos Angeles was first built in 1781 by Felipe de Neve as an outpost for travelers, cattle ranchers and the Spanish military, but mainly as a city for the Tongva people.
 In fact, Downtown Los Angeles had the site of the Tongva capital, Yangna note , for centuries.
 Although planned on a grid, the massive hills nearby forced the streets to radiate out medieval-style from a central marketplace.
 Despite a tiny population, the town was staggeringly diversenote , and by the time of the Mexican-American War, it housed as many Italians, Chinese and Americans as native Mexicans.
 Los Angeles was the site of a single battle, which lasted 45 days and was an American defeat.
 New, square city blocks were laid out alongside awkwardly shaped farmland that was to be maintained right downtown.
 This plan failed spectacularly.
 Either way, LA essentially became Dixie-west, with a mostly southern, pro-slavery population.
 This was so pervasive that in the Civil War, fortresses were built to keep people from trying to invade (culturally very Northern) San Francisco.
 The Southern Pacific railroad managed to change all this.
 In 1869, a railway was built to the harbor at San Pedro and the population exploded.
 The city finally came of age in 1917.
 That year, many local institutions were formed, Los Angeles became the largest city in California and the 10th largest in the United States.
 It boasted a vast metropolitan rail system (today's Metro Rail taken Up to Eleven) as well as a finely tuned municipal system, which together gave LA the biggest, best public transit system in the world.
 For what happened there, see Who Framed Roger Rabbit.
 LA's golden age was at the end of this era, which many people know from Film Noir.
-Los Angeles began to decline in The Fifties as crime increased, inner-city neighborhoods fell into disrepair, and huge numbers of people fled to the suburbs.note Despite many civic improvement projects, things didn't really pick up until the 1984 Olympics. note The old rail system began rebuilding in The '90s (construction has sped up significantly since the Great Recession) and people no longer needed cars in the inner city.
+Los Angeles began to decline in The Fifties as crime increased, inner-city neighborhoods fell into disrepair, and huge numbers of people fled to the suburbs.note Despite many civic improvement projects, things didn't really pick up until the 1984 Olympics. note A low point in the city's history came in 1992 with the Los Angeles riots.
+If one were to watch Hollywood movies from this time, you might suspect that the city had been irrevocably torn apart by this.
+In fact, it could be argued that the riots brought people together, as their scope and the perceived lack of police response (choosing instead to retreat to the richest areas) left everyone in danger.
+The old rail system began rebuilding in The '90s (construction has sped up significantly since the Great Recession) and people no longer needed cars in the inner city.
 Having possibly hit the hard limits of urban sprawl, the outer suburbs are now in significant decline following the subprime mortgage bust while Los Angeles and nearby cities like Pasadena continue re-building-up.
+Los Angeles is also one of the United States' great food cities, with food trucks being a common form of dining for people of all neighborhoods and economic classes, a practice that the city encourages rather than trying to get rid of, and chefs such as Roy Choi being household names.
+Sometimes described as "the least European city in America," Los Angeles' cultural roots are overwhelmingly Latin American, Asian, and Middle Eastern.

 Major Sports Teams